 With a global population of 7.7 billion people and growing, there is a great amount of pressure on agricultural resources and the farming ecosystem to provide healthy food sources.
-To meet this demand, farmers ensure that the livestock products available on the market meet the highest standards of health and safety by sourcing the best feed grains and feed products for livestock.
+To meet this demand, farmers ensure that the livestock products available on the market meet the highest standards of health and safety by sourcing the best feed grains, (such as wheat, alfalfa and barley grain) and feed products for livestock.

-Animal feeds comprise of feed products that are special foods manufactured particularly for domesticated animals.
-They are designed to keep their bodies healthy, while improving the quality of their products.
-Each type of animal has their own category of animal feed, which contains all the essential nutrients required for their wellbeing.
+Animal feeds comprise feed products, such as barley grain, that are special foods manufactured particularly for domesticated animals.
+They are designed to keep their bodies healthy while improving the quality of their products.
+Each type of animal has its own category of animal feed which contains all the essential nutrients required for their wellbeing.

-In layman terms, ‘feed grain for livestock’ is the term applied to the food that is given to a range of animals, including cattle, sheep, camels, goats, among others, during the course of their growth to ensure that the animal is in prime health for farm work, as well as, human consumption.
+In layman terms, feed such as barley grain for livestock, is the food that is given to a range of animals, including cattle, sheep, camels, goats, among others, during the course of their growth to ensure that the animal is in prime health for farm work.
+Barley grain is also used for human consumption.

-For the purpose of this article, we will mainly be dealing with animal fodder.
+For the purpose of this article, we will mainly be dealing with animal fodder, such as barley grain, discussing its various products and benefits.

 Fodder refers to the particular foods given to animals rather than what they forage for themselves.
-It includes hay, straw, silage, compressed and pelleted feeds, oils and mixed rations, and sprouted grains and legumes.
+It includes hay, straw, silage, compressed and pelleted feeds, oils and mixed rations, and sprouted grains such as barley grain, and legumes.

-Traditionally, animal feed included household food scraps, and the by-products of food-processing industries such as milling and brewing.
+Traditionally, animal feed included household food scraps and the by-products of food-processing industries such as milling and brewing.
 Material remaining from milling oil crops like peanuts, soy, and corn were important sources of fodder.
-However, as the scale of agrarian enterprises grows, these subsistence-sized practices is not sustainable.
+However, as the scale of agrarian enterprises grows, these subsistence-sized practices are not sustainable.

-This is where commercially-produced compound feed grains, that are a blend of various raw materials and additives, come in.
-These feed grains are formulated according to the specific requirements of the target animal.
-They are manufactured by feed grain companies as meal type, pellets or crumbles.
-Some of the main ingredients in commercially manufactured feed grains include, corn, soya bean, grain sorghum, oats, rye and barley, and form the most important source of animal feed globally.
+This is where commercially-produced compound feed grains, such as barley grain, which are a blend of various raw materials and additives, come in.
+Feed grains like barley grain, are formulated according to the specific requirements of the target animal.
+They are manufactured by feed grain companies as meal types, pellets, or crumbles.
+Some of the main ingredients in commercially manufactured feed grains include corn, soya bean, grain sorghum, oats, rye, and barley grain, and form the most important source of animal feed globally.

-In agriculture today, the nutritional needs of farm animals are well understood, and are often met through a combination of natural foraging and fodder, as well as augmented through supplementary nutrients.
-The nutritional quality of feed is influenced not only by its content, but also by many other factors such as feed presentation, hygiene, digestibility, effect on intestinal health, as well as feed additives (INSERT LINK TO AGRI BLOG 4), which all collectively meet any deficiencies that arise in animals to ensure the animal’s health, wellbeing and suitability for human consumption .
+In agriculture today, the nutritional needs of farm animals are well understood and are often met through a combination of natural foraging and fodder, as well as augmented through supplementary nutrients.
+The nutritional quality of feed, such as barley grain, is influenced not only by its content but also by many other factors.
+Considertions such as feed presentation, hygiene, digestibility, the effect on intestinal health, as well as feed additives (link), all collectively meet any deficiencies that arise in animals to ensure the animal’s health, wellbeing, and suitability for human consumption.

-Feeding production animals and meeting their correct nutritional requirements means more than just supplying sufficient proteins, energy and water.
+Feeding production animals and meeting their correct nutritional requirements means more than just supplying sufficient proteins, energy, and water.
 Many secondary conditions determine the economic output in animal production.
-That is why, industry leaders in feed grains and feed products aim to provide grains with additives that optimize the nutritional value of a feed, its digestibility and safety, to in turn, provide livestock owners a consistent high return on investment.
+That is why, industry leaders in feed grains, especially barley grain experts and producers, aim to provide grains with additives that optimize the nutritional value of a feed, its digestibility, and safety.
+As patterns of barley grain consumption are particularly high across livestock, international and local barley grain producers ensure that the feed is of premium quality so that there is a consistently high return on investment.

 - Alfalfa (lucerne)